SayedShaaban-SWE/WebAutomationAssessment/README.md

-# Web Automation Assessment with Selenium and Cucumber
+# Web Automation Assessment with Selenium in java and Cucumber
 ----------------------------------------------------
 ## How to execute scenarios with cross-browsers and generat reports:
 - Determine the name of the browser you need (crome - firefox - edge) in config.properties file.